 100 pixel.
 Due to the differences in the zooming in/out scale of current view, the number representing the distance from this point to origin will display on different scales, the unit of which is pixel.

 Scale and grid in the scene are important reference information for us to place the scene elements.
-For informations on the relationship between coordinate system and node attributes like position, please read Transform section.
+For information on the relationship between coordinate system and node attributes like position, please read Transform section.

 Indicator Frame of Design resolution